jurriandoornbos/netbot_duino/README.md

 # netbot_duino
-The arduino code for the netbot project
+The arduino code for the netbot project.

-Now integrated to gitlab!
+Trying out if the action succeeds!